arkrow/PyMusicLooper/README.md

 # Export the discovered loop points directly to the terminal as sample points
-pymusiclooper -i export-points --path "/path/to/track.wav" --export-to stdout
+pymusiclooper -i export-points --path "/path/to/track.wav"

 # Add metadata tags of the best discovered loop points to a copy of the input audio file